 You may have heard the term used by your team-mates in construction or engineering sites.
 Most apartment owners consider impervious fire materials to contain fire incidents.
 And you may too consider when installing one in your house.
 Fire resistance restricts the spread of fires.
 And you’re also performing structural protection of your building.

 Find a detailed description of the varied fire-resistance designs as categorized by international building code IBC.
 They include; Fire partition, Fire barriers, and Firewalls.

-Fire partitions are constructed in various designed specifications depending on a performance level, intended use, and required appearance.
+Fire partitions are constructed in various design specifications depending on a performance level, intended use, and required appearance.
 Its ratings can be minimized when used in sleeping units if an automatic sprinkler system is provided.
 Also, the reduction is applicable when code permits the corridor wall to have a 30-minute assembly.

-NFPA denotes a fire barrier as a fire-resistance wall of assembled materials made to maintain the circulation of fire.
+NFPA denotes a fire barrier as a fire-resistant wall of assembled materials made to maintain the spread of fire.
 Fire barriers can be placed indoors to hold back the spread of fires or used outdoors with a modular design to protect fire incidents from spreading.
 Such as in the example of a power plant.
 If a transformer catches fire, a fire barrier will prevent the fire from spreading to other transformers, thus protecting grid infrastructure.
 Fire barrier ratings differ at a fire-resistance rating of between 1 to 4 hours.
 Other than preventing fire spread, fire barriers restrict heat flow from the area of origin.